cloudify-cosmo/clash/docs/index.rst

 Clash - Cloudify Apt Shell Framework
 ====================================

-``clash`` is a framework that can expose blueprints and workflow that are written to run locally as CLIs.
+``clash`` is a framework that can expose blueprints and workflows that are written to run locally as CLIs.

 The code lives `here <https://github.com/dankilman/clash>`_.